Girls With Reactive Attachment Disorder

 Family therapy may be a critical part of her treatment plan, encouraging your deeper communication with him.
 By teaching you (parenting) skills that can help heal his Disorder, she can avoid developing deeper social and behavioral issues later in life, and rather go on to enjoy healthy relationships with you and with others.

-New Lifehouse Academy – Raising Your Son’s Vision to See Greater Possibilities in Life.
+New Lifehouse Academy – Raising Your Daughter’s Vision to See Greater Possibilities in Life.

 New Lifehouse Academy is a 915-acre working ranch in beautiful Northeastern Oklahoma.
 Our facility is a 12-15 month residential program accredited with Teen Challenge USA.
 The Cross Christian Academy is our private, accredited, year round school that the girls attend while at New Lifehouse.
 Our program offers a very structured environment to help foster growth in each of our student’s lives.
 We use a level system to help teach the students appreciation, gratitude, responsibility, submission to authority, self-control, leadership, time-management, and a strong work ethic.
 The first levels are very controlled but as the students improve and progress, they are awarded higher levels.
 The higher levels allow for more privileges, freedom, and responsibilities.